lime86/TravellingModule/docs/procedure.md

    1. Power up the chip and configure it with the same config file you used previously.
    2. Using a voltmeter, probe VDDA with respect to ground.
 You can find the VDDA test pin on the third pin of `PRW_A`.
 There are multiple ground references on the board, such as the top-most pin of the `SLDO_PLL_MON` array (see photo).
-   3. If the voltage is too low (1.22 [V] at minimum), increase it by editing the trim in the chip config file:
+   3. If the voltage is too low (1.2 V at minimum), increase it by editing the trim in the chip config file:
        * YARR: increase ``SldoAnalogTrim``.
 	   * BDAQ: increase ``VREF_A_TRIM``.
-   4. Re-configure the chip and repeat steps (2) and (3) until VDDA is ~1.22 [V].
+   4. Re-configure the chip and repeat steps (2) and (3) until VDDA is ~1.2 V.
    5. Repeat steps (2)-(4) for VDDD.
 This time measure the third pin of `PRW_D` and edit the following trims:
       * YARR: ``SldoDigitalTrim``
       * BDAQ: ``VREF_D_TRIM``.